WEEDS

 • Be prepared to sustain the effort.
 You could actually make the problem worse by clearing too much too soon and not doing enough follow-up work.

-• Get adjacent land managers to work together to eradicate the weeds.
+• Get adjacent land managers to work together to minimise the weeds.

 Is there any funding assistance available to help control weeds on my land?